appwrite/appwrite/docs/tutorials/add-runtime.md

 1: Version - The version of the runtime you are creating.
 2: Build Image - The image used to build the code
 3: Run Image - The image used to run the code.
-For interpreted languages this is normally the same as the Build Image, but for compiled languages this can be either "appwrite-alpine:3.13.6" or "appwrite-ubuntu:20.04"
+For interpreted languages, this is normally the same as the Build Image, but for compiled languages, this can be either "appwrite-alpine:3.13.6" or "appwrite-ubuntu:20.04"
 We recommend using Alpine when possible and using Ubuntu if the runtime doesn't work on Alpine.
 4: Platforms Supported - These are the architectures this runtime is available to.
 ```